shamansir/tron-gui/README.md

         ]
 ```

-When you don't have any Messages or you want to define GUI only to pass it to JavaScript side, you may use other Builders which don't require specifying messages and convert their values automatically:
+When you don't have any _messages_ or you want to define GUI only to pass it to JavaScript side, you may use other Builders which don't require specifying messages and convert their values automatically:

 - `Tron.Builder.Unit` which provides `Builder ()`;
 - `Tron.Builder.String` which provides `Builder (String, String)` and so converts any value to the pair of the labeled path (such as `"honk/color"`, in the case of the _Goose_ example) and stringified value;